Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

-For each tier, two orthogonal aspects of the generated gestures were evaluated (with one study per aspect and tier): \begin{description} \item[Human-likeness] Whether the motion of the virtual character looks like the motion of a real human, controlling for the effect of the speech.
-We sometimes use ``motion quality'' as a synonym for this. \item[Appropriateness] (a.k.a.\ ``specificity'') Whether the motion of the virtual character is appropriate for the given speech, controlling for the human-likeness of the motion. \end{description} More details about these evaluations are provided in Sections \ref{sec:humlike} and \ref{sec:approp} below, respectively.
+For each tier, two different aspects of the generated gestures were evaluated (with one study per aspect and tier): \begin{description} \item[Human-likeness] Whether the motion of the virtual character visually looks like the motion of a real human, controlling for the effect of the speech.
+We sometimes use ``motion quality'' as a synonym for this. \item[Appropriateness] (a.k.a.\ ``specificity'') Whether the motion of the virtual character is appropriate for the given speech, controlling for the human-likeness of the motion. \end{description} Human-likeness is thus a unimodal and unconditional quality measure (it only depends on the output motion), whereas speech appropriateness is multimodal and conditional on the speech.
+The former assesses system output quality whilst the latter assesses how well the output of the system relates to its input, disregarding the intrinsic quality of the output as much as possible.
+A deeper motivation for separating conditional and unconditional evaluation follows, with more details about the two different evaluations provided in Sections \ref{sec:humlike} and \ref{sec:approp} further below.